 Experimenting with different combinations is the best way to discover that unique scent.
 A good rule to remember is that heavier scents should be sprayed first so they do not overpower the lighter ones that follow.
 There are many schools of thought, but no rules set in stone when fragrance layering except to start simply with a favorite scent.

-Any brand can benefit from fragrance layering.
 As is the case with personal fragrance, layering perfume should be considered a fashion statement.
 One rule of thumb is to match an aroma that is complex with one that is simple, not unlike the pairing of a plain dress with a complex accessory.
 Thinking outside of that “scent box” requires a hefty dose of courage, but it is only through experimentation that a brand or a person can reach olfactory nirvana.

 Market research indicates that many of today’s perfume consumers are seeking newer versions of older classics with the Eau de Toilette and the Eau de Parfum favorites.
 Each month, some modified version of a recognized perfume appears on the scene that permits fragrances to be artfully tweaked to suit the season, mood or occasion.